-Traditional Congee Recipe (Easiest Homemade Thai Soup!)Updated: January 25, 2018 Bone broth, Stock, and Soups, Recipes
+Traditional Congee Recipe (Easiest Homemade Thai Soup!)Updated: June 08, 2018 Bone broth, Stock, and Soups, Breakfast, Recipes

 Google the words “Thai soup” and you’ll find thousands of recipes for different types of red and green coconut curries and thousands more of versions of tom kha gai (a coconut chicken soup) and tom yum (a hot and sour soup).
 Go to a Thai restaurant in America and you’ll find these same handful of soups over and over.
 You’ll certainly rarely if ever see the word congee on a Western Thai restaurant menu.
 More on that later with easy recipe!

 Don’t get me wrong, these few popular Thai soups are insanely delicious!
 But, as so often happens, when a national cuisine becomes well-known outside its borders, as Thai cuisine has in recent decades, a small number of dishes become popular with restaurant menus becoming somewhat homogeneous.